-This sentence contains references to the following actors: The People (“we the people of the Sudan”), A Religious Figures (“Almighty God”); Actions: Struggle & Revolution (“longest running conflict”), Peace & Reconciliation Processes (“reach a comprehensive peace agreement”); and Value: Religion & Sacredness (“grateful to Almighty God who has bestowed upon us the wisdom”).
+The sentence above contains references to the following actors: The People (“we the people of the Sudan”), A Religious Figure (“Almighty God”); actions: Struggle & Revolution (“longest running conflict”), Peace & Reconciliation Processes (“reach a comprehensive peace agreement”); and values: Religion & Sacredness (“grateful to Almighty God who has bestowed upon us the wisdom”).
 As can be seen in this example, one sentence can include more than one structural component.

 To test the reliability of the coding, two independent coders, both advanced graduate students, coded 100 randomly chosen sentences.
-Coders attributed relevant types of metanarrative components taken from the pre-determined constitution preamble codebook.
+Coders attributed relevant types of metanarrative components taken from the predetermined constitutional preamble codebook.
 Coders were asked to choose between 77 component types.
-In case none of these seemed relevant, coders were able to choose a component called “other.”
-Intercoder Krippendorff’s alpha test showed reliability of < 0.85 (for a complete list of all national metanarratives see Appendix B).
+In the event that none of these seemed relevant, coders were able to choose a component called “other.”
+Intercoder Krippendorff’s alpha test showed reliability of < 0.85 (for a complete list of all national metanarratives, see Appendix B).

 Assessing metanarrative proximity.
-The scale reflects the extent to which a nation’s metanarrative is consistent with that of other nations, based on their respective attribution to the most common action, actor, and value structural components.
+The scale reflects the extent to which a nation’s metanarrative is consistent with that of other nations, based on their respective attributions to the most common action, actor, and value structural components.
 To quantify the proximity between each pair of nations’ metanarratives, we created a four-point scale that reflects the number of shared components.
 The scale ranged from 0 (the two countries did not share any of the three structural components) to 3 (the two countries shared all three components, meaning they had identical metanarratives).

 Assessing voting similarity between nations.
-For this purpose, we adopted a model that derives nations’ relative position from their voting in the UNGA.
+For this purpose, we adopted a model that derived nations’ relative position from their voting in the UNGA.
 The NOMINATE algorithm (Poole & Rosenthal 2000 [1997]) sets an ideal point for each nation that represents their preferred outcomes relative to other states.
-Therefore, two countries exhibiting similar preferences would be assigned similar values, while countries that have more distinct preferences will be assigned relatively different values.
-To quantify their level of similarity, we calculated the difference between the values of each pair of nations.
+Therefore, two countries exhibiting similar preferences would be assigned similar values, while countries that have more distinct preferences would be assigned relatively different values.
+To quantify their levels of similarity, we calculated the difference between the values of each pair of nations.
 This is an acceptable scaling procedure for analyzing political choice data.
-It was previously used to study choice behavior in the American congress and its effect on polarization (McCarty et al. 2016), political competition in the European parliament (Thomassen et al. 2004), and most relevantly to this paper, Cold War and Post-Cold-War voting behavior in the UNGA (Voeten 2000).
+It was previously used to study choice behavior and its effect on polarization in the American Congress (McCarty et al. 2016), political competition in the European Parliament (Thomassen et al. 2004), and, most relevant to this paper, Cold War and Post-Cold-War voting behavior in the UNGA (Voeten 2000).

 Network analysis.
 Comparing all pairs of the 154 nations in our dataset produced 11,781 dyads.
 Since these dyads were not independent of each other, we applied a common approach in network research and analyzed the data using Quadratic Assignment Procedure (QAP) regression (Dreiling & Darves 2011; Krackhardt 1988; Mizruchi 1992).
 In QAP models, the data is permuted numerous times via bootstrapping to simulate a distribution of hypothetical correlations between the two variables (1,000 times in this study).
 Then, the coefficient in the data is tested against the simulated distribution, yielding unbiased parameter estimates and significance p values (Burris 2005; Cranmer et al. 2017; Krackhardt 1988; Schreiber & Carley 2007; Whitbred et al. 2011).
 QAP was implemented using r ‘sna’ package (Butts 2008).